tasb/docker-kubernetes-training/labs/lab02.md

 docker images prune
 ```

-Now we can create a container from our newly created image.
+Now you can create a container from our newly created image.

 ```bash
 docker run -d -p 9090:80 my-echo-api